 - Must be an employee of a licensed motor vehicle dealer.

 - Employees of an out-of-state or

-international licensed dealer or licensed wholesaler may also qualify
+international licensed dealer may also qualify

 - Employees buying for more than one employer must have a separate buyer’s license for each employer and an application signed by each employer

 - At least 18 years old

 Note: Upon receipt of your application, the Department will perform a background check.
 Your license application may be denied if you have been convicted of certain types of crimes.
 Learn more about license denials and your rights if you have been denied.

 Steps to apply for a new, renewal or replacement buyer’s license: